Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

 \subsection{Results for topological helical edge modes}

-This section considers a 4-terminal system with QSH edge modes, which is topological, and the electron motion is helical, as shown in FIG. 2.
-We can apply voltages at any contact and measure the current-current correlation between any of those contacts based on a system as in Fig. 2.
-In Fig. 2, we have a constriction with reflection and transmission amplitudes $r$, $t$, respectively.
+.
+This section considers a 4-terminal system with QSH edge modes, which is topological, and the electron motion is helical, as shown in Fig. \ref{fig:2}.
+We can apply voltages at any contact and measure the current-current correlation between any of those contacts based on a system as in Fig. \ref{fig:2}.
+There we have a constriction with reflection and, transmission amplitudes $r$, $t$, respectively.
 The general $s$-matrix for this quantum spin Hall bar setup is,

-The phases $\phi_1$ and $\phi_2$ are determined by the path difference for the electron reaching contacts $1, 2$ from contacts $4, 3$ or vice-versa, without scattering. $\theta$ is the phase acquired during transmission via the constriction.
-An extra phase $\pi$/2 occurs whenever there is scattering due to the constriction.
-The s-matrix is unitary as it is wont.
+{The phase $\phi_1$ is determined by the path difference for the electron reaching contact 1 from contact 4 and vice-versa.
+Similarly, phase $\phi_2$ is determined by path difference for electron reaching contact 2 from contact 3 or vice-versa without scattering.} $\theta$ is the phase acquired during, transmission via the constriction.
+An extra phase $\pi$/2 occurs whenever there is reflection due to the constriction.
+The $s$-matrix is unitary as it is.
 We have three setups.
 Setup 1 is defined by parameters such that $\mu_2 = \mu_3 = \mu_0$ and $\mu_1 = \mu_4 = \mu$ condition holds.
-Similarly, Setup 2 is defined by $\mu_2 = \mu_4 = \mu_0$ and $\mu_1 = \mu_3 = \mu$ and setup 3 by $\mu_3 = \mu_4 = \mu_0$ and $\mu_1 = \mu_2 = \mu$.
-We herein analyze the thermal noise-like, shot noise, and quantum noise correlations in each setup using the s-matrix given in Eq.
-(48).
+Similarly, Setup 2 is defined by $\mu_2 = \mu_4 = \mu_0$ and $\mu_1 = \mu_3 = \mu$ and setup 3 by $\mu_3 = \mu_4 = \mu_0$ and $\mu_1 = \mu_2 = \mu$. {In all setups, $\mu - \mu_0 = eV$ and $\mu, \mu_0 \gg k_B \mathcal{T}$.} We herein analyze the thermal noise-like, shot noise, and quantum noise correlations in each setup using the $s$-matrix given in Eq. (\ref{eq:66}).